Call

 • Pair protein with fiber-rich vegetables or whole grains for sustained energy

-• Include morning hydration like lemon water or green smoothies to support metabolism
+• Include morning hydration like lemon water, green smoothies, or a Banana protein shake to support metabolism

 Common Mistakes to Avoid